cpske/ISP/django/authentication.md

 - add a registration or "sign-up" page to your app
 - using the admin interface
-- write a Python script to create users and run it in a Django shell or via a custom URL (put your code in a view)
+- write a Python script to create users and run it in a Django shell
-- use a data fixture.
-Good for creating a demo user in your deployed app.
+- use a data fixture and `manage.py loaddata` to read the file

 ### Adding a "Sign-up" Page